-I didn't test it but I imagine sunflower seeds or even sesame seeds would work in place of the nuts as well.
+I didn’t test it but I imagine sunflower seeds, pumpkin seeds, or even sesame seeds would work in place of the nuts as well.

-Cinnamon and lots of nutmeg seem to be the classic spice combination in these cookies.
-However, there's no reason to stay locked into that.
+Cinnamon and lots of nutmeg seem to be the classic combination of spices in a hermits recipe.
+However, there’s no reason to stay locked into that.

-Switch it up to flavors you family favors.
+Switch it up to any spicy cookie flavors your family favors.
 Ginger, cardamom, clove, would all be wonderful.

 If you do use nutmeg, stick to grating your own fresh from the whole spice.
 The flavor is simply much better than the ground stuff from the spice aisle.

-Traditional hermit cookies are plain.
-And there's nothing wrong with that, they are a lovely cookie just as baked.
-However, if you want to try something a little different:
+A traditional hermit recipe is an old-fashioned cookie without decoration.
+And there’s nothing wrong with that, they are a perfect cookie just as baked.
+However, if you want to try something a little different, consider these options:

 - Frost with a coffee or chocolate frosting